SkillartzHD/HLDS-Shield-1.0.7-/README.md

 What is _OS_Ban ?

 - you can block players with shield_os_ban <name> <reason> <time> via cookies (bypass random ip/bypass steamid random)

+- you can block players (real time ban) on steamid & ip with shield_ban/shield_addban and for remove use shield_unban (only srvcmd api)

 What is VPNDetector ?